IamManchanda/algorithms-javascript/README.md

 This repository started its origin as a fork from [this repository's starter boilerplate](https://github.com/StephenGrider/AlgoCasts/tree/master/exercises).
 That being said, the solution code is all written by me while learning from tutorial with my [preferred coding style](./.eslintrc.js).

+**License Concerns:** The starting forked code has a [GNU License](https://github.com/StephenGrider/AlgoCasts/blob/master/LICENSE) and same is the case with me.
+So there is no Plagiarism concerns anyways.
+Feel free to fork, only thing you shouldn't do is make your own course out of it as mentioned [here](https://github.com/StephenGrider/AlgoCasts/issues/33#issuecomment-421508234) by Stephen Grider.

 ## Where are Questions and their respective Answers?
 What about Tests?

 - **Question:** All folders have specific `README.md` where respective question has been asked.